Salon Kitty (1976)

-Anno di Uscita: 1976
+Anno di uscita: 1976

 Nazione: France, Germany, Italy

-Titolo Alternativo: Salón Kitty, Salão Kitty, Kitty salong, Les Nuits Chaudes De Berlin, Madame Kitty, Kitty szalon, Salon Kitty - O Bordel dos Nazis, Madam Kitty, Doppelspiel
+Alternative Title: Salón Kitty, Salão Kitty, Kitty salong, Les Nuits Chaudes De Berlin, Madame Kitty, Kitty szalon, Salon Kitty - O Bordel dos Nazis, Madam Kitty, Doppelspiel

 Regista: Tinto Brass

-Sceneggiatore: Antonio Colantuoni, Ennio De Concini, Louise Vincent, Maria Pia Fusco, Peter Norden, Tinto Brass
+Writer: Antonio Colantuoni, Ennio De Concini, Louise Vincent, Maria Pia Fusco, Peter Norden, Tinto Brass

-Compagnie: Cinema Seven Film, Coralta Cinematografica, Les Productions Fox Europa
+Società: Cinema Seven Film, Coralta Cinematografica, Les Productions Fox Europa

 Premi:

-Parole Chiave: eroticism, nazi germany
+Parole chiave: eroticism, nazi germany

 In Nazi Germany, Kitty runs an upscale brothel where high-ranking military officials frequent.
 An ambitious army officer, Herr Voller, installs recording devices in each room to gather incriminating evidence against these powerful men, intending to use it for blackmail and seize political power.
 Margherita, a young prostitute at the brothel, discovers Voller's scheme when she finds him installing microphones.
 With Kitty's help, Margherita decides to expose Voller's conspiracy.